langgenius/dify-docs/en/getting-started/faq/llms-use-faq.md

 Because in natural language processing, longer text outputs usually require longer computation time and more computing resources.
 Therefore, limiting the length of the output text can reduce the computational cost and time to some extent.
 For example, set: max\_tokens=500, which means that only the first 500 tokens of the output text are considered, and the part exceeding this length will be discarded.
 The purpose of doing so is to ensure that the length of the output text does not exceed the acceptable range of the LLM, while making full use of computing resources to improve the efficiency of the model.
 On the other hand, more often limiting max\_tokens can increase the length of the prompt, such as the limit of gpt-3.5-turbo is 4097 tokens, if you set max\_tokens=4000, then only 97 tokens are left for the prompt, and an error will be reported if exceeded.

-### 3. How to split long text data in the dataset reasonably?
+### 3. How to split long text data in the knowledge reasonably?

 In some natural language processing applications, text is often split into paragraphs or sentences for better processing and understanding of semantic and structural information in the text.
 The minimum splitting unit depends on the specific task and technical implementation.
 For example: